 Marking Thoracic Complications and Critical Conditions

-Radiologist use AI-backed such images to diagnosis pneumonia and distinguish the condition from other lung conditions, such as bronchitis, though these experts are not always available to read images and sometimes they find difficult to identify pneumoniaif a patient has pre-existing lung conditions such as malevolence or cystic fibrosis.
+Radiologists use AI-backed such images to diagnosis pneumonia and distinguish the condition from other lung conditions, such as bronchitis, though these experts are not always available to read images and sometimes they find difficult to identify pneumonia-if a patient has pre-existing lung conditions such as malevolence or cystic fibrosis.

 Screening for Common or Initial Stage of Cancers

-Nowadays, medical imaging is also used for preventive screening of cancers that are at the initial stage or showing such symptoms that can cause colon cancer, breast cancer or other tumor growth that are very difficult to identify at the beginning.
+Nowadays, medical imaging is also used for preventive screening of cancers that are at the initial stage or showing such symptoms that can cause colon cancer, breast cancer, or other tumor growth that are exceedingly difficult to identify at the beginning.

 In cancer illness, it is difficult to identify microcalcification in tissue or malignant or benign.
 Hence, any kind of false indication could lead to unnecessary invasive testing or treatment, while missed malignancies could result in delayed diagnoses that could be deadly for the patients who could not survive with such malignancy.